It is a synthetic antibiotic from the group of quinolones (fluoroquinolone).

 In general, Equine is indicated for infections caused by susceptible strains of bacteria in which its clinical efficacy has been demonstrated.

-In gram-positive aerobic bacteria such as Streptococcus faecalis, S. agalactiae, S. pyogenes, S. pneumoniae, including multiresistant strains, Staphylococcus aureus, S. epidermidis, S. saprophyticus.
+In gram-positive aerobic bacteria such as Streptococcus faecalis, S. agalactiae, S. pyogenes, S. pneumonia, including multiresistant strains, Staphylococcus aureus, S. epidermidis, S. saprophyticus.

 Además bacterias aerobias gramnegativas como: Citrobacter freundii, Enterobacter cloacae, Escherichia coli, Haemophilus influenzae, Haemophilus parainfluenzae, Klebsiella oxytoca y pneumoniae, Legionella pneumophila, Moraxella (Branhamella) catarrhalis, Proteus mirabilis, Pseudomonas aeruginosa, Serratia marcescens.

-And other microorganisms such as Chlamydia pneumoniae, Mycoplasma pneumonia, and Bacillus anthracis.
+And other microorganisms such as Chlamydia pneumonia, Mycoplasma pneumonia, and Bacillus anthracis.

 Mechanism of action

 Equine (levofloxacin) mechanism and other antibacterial quinolones act within the bacteria; they penetrate the bacteria through the porins.

 These are proteins located in Gram-negative bacteria’s outer membrane and act as a transport channel for the different hydrophilic molecules.

 The quinolones perform their bactericidal activity by binding to the bacterial topoisomerases inhibiting them.